 The case of Ittala and New Era

 In Japan, there are some disputes over this issue.
 Let me share famous ones as follows.
 The first one is the Ittala sticker dispute.
 If you google “Ittala” in Japan, come up many webpages where people debate if they should peel off the Ittala sticker after purchase.
-It may be simply because the design of the Ittala sticker is too good.
+That may be simply because the design of the Ittala sticker is too good.
 Another one is New Era baseball caps.
 Most of the people seem to leave the sticker on the brim.
-I always wondered and found a plausible reason.
+I always wondered and finally found a plausible reason.
 There’s a lot of counterfeit in the market.
 In a sense, the sticker plays the original role of brand logo: a kind of certificate for authenticity.

 The case of Maison Margiela

 You can see especially in the dispute about Maison Margiela how strongly we humans try to show off ourselves.
 Once, I also thought about showing off our brand tag/plate somewhere in our furniture but soon noticed that would satisfy few people due to our low profile, sadly enough.
-By the way, while writing this article, I just remember the name embroidering service for bespoke shirts and suits.
-Do you think if there’s a demand for such a service for dining chair seats, for example?
+By the way, while writing this article, I just remember the name-embroidering service for bespoke shirts and suits.
+Do you think there’s a demand for such a service for dining chair seats, for example?

 Photo credit: http://evenmagazine.com/martin-margiela/, https://www.huffingtonpost.jp/2018/07/08/iittala-seal_a_23476069/, https://fhsnixnews.com/2473/entertainment/should-stickers-be-left-on-fitted-hats/